DKatzlberger/Project_Y/README.md

 ## descriptive_model_building.R
-The script does unsupervides clustering methods and analysis meta_variables explained by expression.
+The script does unsupervides clustering methods and analysis `meta_variables` explained a response.
 It should give a descriptive representation of your data.

 ### Input
 ***1. Settings:***